sabrinagomes1000/sabrinagomes1000/README.md

 ### Expertise 🤓

 My primary focus is emerging technologies such as RPA automations and AI innovations, where I specialize in building innovative solutions and applications leveraging the latest trending technologies.
-I have extensive knowledge of RPA automations, C#, Python, cloud AI tools on AWS and Azure, and more.
+I have extensive knowledge of RPA automations, Python, cloud AI tools on AWS and Azure, and more.
 I love working with high end tech because it allows me to combine my creativity with problem-solving skills to deliver exceptional user experiences.

 ### Tech Stack 💻